jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/unsorted/vim-insert.md

 :startg[replace][!]
 Just like :startreplace, but use Virtual Replace
                         mode, like with gR.

-## 10. Inserting a file                                    inserting-file
+## 10. Inserting a File Inserting-file

                                                         :r :re :read
 :r[ead] [++opt] [name]